 Under our direct operation model, we negotiate with location partners directly.
 We collect fees from users via payment portals, and settle commissions with location partners according to the respective contracts.
-As of December 31, 2019, 2020 and 2021, approximately 68%, 61% and 62% of POIs were operated through our direct operation. respectively.
-Our direct operation model mainly covers larger urban areas.
+As of December 31, 2020, 2021 and 2022, approximately 61%, 62% and 47% of POIs were operated through our direct operation.